A signature dish of Sichuan cuisine, shredded pork with garlic sauce delivers a sophisticated and addictive taste: tangy, spicy, sweet & sour.

 “Garlic sauce” is actually a term invented by Chinese restaurants in the West.
 It doesn’t indicate the sophistication of the seasoning used in Sichuan shredded pork.
 Essential ingredients include Sichuan pickled chilli, rice wine, black rice vinegar, soy sauce, sugar and generous amounts of garlic, ginger and spring onion.
 They create a tangy, spicy, sweet & sour taste known as “Yu Xiang (鱼香)” which literally means fish fragrance.

 Don’t be surprised not to find any fish (or fish-related items) on the ingredient list.
 It is believed that the seasoning used in Sichuan shredded pork was inspired by the way fish was traditionally prepared in Sichuan.
-Popular dishes like Yu Xiang Aubergine (鱼香茄子), Yu Xiang Tofu (鱼香豆腐) call for the same set of ingredients.
+Popular dishes like Yu Xiang Eggplant (鱼香茄子), Yu Xiang Tofu (鱼香豆腐) call for the same set of ingredients.